 3. An evaluation is recommended for all children—even those who appear to have straight teeth.

-Even if your child appears to have straight teeth, often only a pediatric orthodontist can detect subtle or underlying issues with their palate, jaws, or teeth.
-Alongside evaluating your child’s front-to-back, side-to-side, and vertical tooth relationships, a pediatric orthodontist can recognize if your child’s bite or teeth have been impacted by other influences, such as mouth breathing or thumb sucking, and offer treatment before your child’s oral health is further impacted.
+Even if your child appears to have straight teeth, often only a trained dentist or orthodontist can detect subtle or underlying issues with their palate, jaws, or teeth.
+Alongside evaluating your child’s front-to-back, side-to-side, and vertical tooth relationships, a trained dentist or orthodontist can recognize if your child’s bite or teeth have been impacted by other influences, such as mouth breathing or thumb sucking, and offer treatment before your child’s oral health is further impacted.